CQULeaf/MultiPlatform_Coding_Exercises/Leetcode/Linked-lists/NO.23 Merge K Sorted Lists.md

 - **Usage**:

-  - If you need to store pairs of items without the need for lookups, `std::pair` is appropriate.
+  - If we need to store pairs of items without the need for lookups, `std::pair` is appropriate.
-  - For storing key-value pairs with fast lookups based on a key and maintaining order, you'd use `std::map`.
+  - For storing key-value pairs with fast lookups based on a key and maintaining order, we'd use `std::map`.
-  - If order isn't important but you want faster average-case lookup times, lean towards `std::unordered_map`.
+  - If order isn't important but we want faster average-case lookup times, lean towards `std::unordered_map`.
   - For a collection of unique items that are automatically sorted as they are inserted, `std::set` is the preferred choice.